IBM/aspera-cli/docs/README.erb.md

 Deletion of preview for deleted source files: not implemented yet.

 If the `scan` or `events` detection method is used, then the option : `skip_folders` can be used to skip some folders.
-It expects a list of path starting with slash, use the `@json:` notation, example:
+It expects a list of path relative to the storage root (docroot) starting with slash, use the `@json:` notation, example:

 ```
 $ <%=cmd%> preview scan --skip-folders=@json:'["/not_here"]'